 Most popular Mexican food

 Mexican restaurants are everywhere, especially in major cities worldwide.
 No Mexican food we have ever had compares to the varieties we had in Mexico City.
 The dishes are full of unique flavors that we have only found in Mexico.
 From the blue corn to the yellow corn.
 They say Mexican love their Diet T (taco, tamales, and torta).
 It’s the most common street food in Mexico.
-This is only some of the most common dishes but there are many other amazing dishes that date back centuries that have a vast influence from the history in Mexico.
+These are only some of the most common dishes but there are many other amazing dishes that date back centuries that have a vast influence from the history in Mexico.
 Some of our favorite dishes are Chilaquiles, Tlacoyos, and Pozole.

 Many people worry about traveling Mexico because of what the media portrays Mexico to be unsafe.
 We had an amazing time here and we are pretty sure you will too.

 If you are planning a trip to Mexico City we have also created a free guide on how to make sure you are fully prepared for your upcoming trip!
 Don’t forget to download our FREE travel checklist for packing and must-knows.
 These will really help you have the smoothest trip to this amazing city!

 Thank you so much for reading and I hope this information helps you decide to book your next trip because we can’t wait to go back!
 I LOVE Mexico City.